Pip-1/raspberry_pi_weather_station/README.md

 ## Raspberry Pi weather station

 The goal of this project is a very simple raspberry pi weather station.
-Either it will be accessable from every browser currently logged in or it will send periodic weather via a Telegram bot.
+It will be accessable via a Telegram bot.
 We will see.

 There are endless possibilities of using a Raspberry Pi as a weather station.
 Feel free to try them all!